Background

 Prognosis

-Patients with mild cases of palmoplantar eczema have an excellent prognosis.
+For mild cases of palmoplantar eczema, the prognosis is excellent.
 The more severe chronic hyperkeratotic variety of vesicular palmoplantar eczema (eczema tyloticum) often requires lifelong treatment and results in considerable disability.

 Acute vesicular eczema (pompholyx) in both major and minor forms tends to occur intermittently or sporadically and becomes less common as patients age.
 Episodes are less frequent from middle age onward.
 [2]

-The prognosis is less satisfactory for subacute and chronic forms of vesicular and hyperkeratotic eczema, which often persist for years, than for other forms.
+For subacute and chronic forms of vesicular and hyperkeratotic eczema, which often persist for years, the prognosis is less satisfactory than it is for other forms.

 Patient Education

 For patient education resources, visit the Skin Conditions and Beauty Center.
-Also, see the patient education article Eczema.
+Also see the patient education article Eczema (Atopic Dermatitis).